Cost of Attendance

 International Undergraduate Expenses

-These are basic costs for a student living on campus for the 2021-2022 academic year:
+These are basic costs associated with living on campus for the 2022-2023 academic year:

 - Student activities fee: $400